-Figure 13-3 Firmware Upgrade from TFTP Window
+Figure 16-3 Firmware Upgrade from TFTP Window

 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
 TFTP Server IP Enter the TFTP server IP address here.
 When select the IPv4 option, enter the IPv4 address of the TFTP server in the space provided.
 When the IPv6 option is selected, enter the IPv6 address of the TFTP server in the space provided.
+VRF Name Enter the name of the VRF instance here.
+This name can be up to 12 characters long.
 Source File Enter the source filename and path of the firmware file located on the TFTP server here.
 This field can be up to 64 characters long.
 Destination File Enter the destination path and location where the new firmware should be stored on the Switch.
 This field can be up to 64 characters long.